Skip to navigation Skip to content

 Transfers to/from Agreement

-If necessary, a customer in receipt of an autonomous payment covered by the Agreement may be able to transfer to the Agreement if they are in Switzerland when their normal portability period expires.
-The portability under the Agreement then applies, see Portability.
+If necessary, a customer who receives an autonomous payment that stops being payable due to portability reasons but is covered by the Agreement may be able to transfer to the Agreement if they are in Switzerland when their normal portability period expires.

 Note:

-• the customer must meet the transfer requirements and satisfy any payment specific requirements under the Agreement, for example, being severely disabled for DSP.
+• The customer must meet the transfer requirements and satisfy any payment specific requirements under the Agreement, for example, being severely disabled for DSP.
+This means that non-severely disabled customers cannot transfer to the Agreement to extend portability to Switzerland

-Once a customer transfers to the Agreement, they are then considered to be paid by virtue of the Agreement and all provisions of the agreement apply, including rate of payment.
-See Rate calculation.
+Once a customer transfers to the Agreement, they are then considered to be paid by virtue of the Agreement and all Agreement rules apply to the customer, including portability and rate of payment.

 On return to Australia, system processing will automatically transfer to from the Agreement to autonomous if the person is an Australian resident who has only used the Agreement to extend their portability while outside Australia.